 Oral Health Tips:

-Does good oral health improves child's ability to learn?
+Does good oral health improve a child's ability to learn?

 "Do your teeth hurt?"
 It's not a question one expects to hear from a teacher trying to troubleshoot poor academic performance, but perhaps it ought to be.
 Each year more than 50 million school hours are lost by students whose dental-related illnesses cause them to stay home or seek professional care.